ssrg-vt/FoxDec/README.md

 The FoxDec (for **Fo**rmal **x**86-64 **Dec**ompilation) project is investigating formally verified [decompilation][decompile] of x86-64 binaries that is _recompilable_, _patchable_, and _validatable_.
-A decompiler lifts higher-level code, such as an intermediate representation (IR), from a binary, and is a critical tool for enhancing software security when the source code is not available.
+A decompiler extracts higher-level code, such as an intermediate representation (IR), from a binary, and is a critical tool for enhancing software security when the source code is unavailable.
 Recompilability implies that the produced IR can be compiled back into a binary.
 Patchability refers to the ability to perform transformations.
 This typically requires _symbolization_: instruction addresses as well as the addresses of global variables, external functions, and data sections need to be replaced with labels.
 Validatability ensures that it is possible to check whether the produced IR is a _semantically sound_ representation of the original binary by applying formal (e.g., [theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving)) and non-formal (e.g., [fuzzing](https://en.wikipedia.org/wiki/Fuzzing)) methods.

 The motivation behind decompilation with these three properties is multifold.
 First, it enables a decompile-patch-recompile workflow.
 Symbolization ensures that at recompile time, instructions and sections can be laid out by the recompiler, a prerequisite for making any modifications, such as inserting instructions or replacing functions.
 Second, it aids in the trustworthiness of the lifted IR.
 Recompilability enables the creation of an IR that is executable and can therefore be tested.
 We argue that even if an IR is formally proven to be a correct representation of the original binary, there is still significant value in testing.

 FoxDec is currently actively being developed.
 The latest version uses [Netwide Assembler (NASM)](https://www.nasm.us/) as the IR, while a previous version lifted C code.

-FoxDec enables multiple use cases for enhancing software security: i) formally verify memory safety properties, ii) enable trustworthy binary patching, and iii) enable trustworthy binary hardening.
+FoxDec enables multiple [use cases](#sec-use) for enhancing software security: i) formally verify memory safety properties, ii) enable trustworthy binary patching, and iii) enable trustworthy binary hardening.

-<span style="font-size: 300%; color: darkblue">NEWS</span>
+<span style="font-size: 100%; color: darkblue">NEWS</span>

 * Our [paper][icse25-paper] on binary-level pointer analysis has been accepted at [ICSE'25][icse25]!
 * Our [paper][ccs24-paper] on verified lifting and symbolization has been accepted at [CCS'24][ccs24]!
 * Our [paper][pldi22-paper] on verified lifting and verifying memory safety properties has been accepted at [PLDI'22][pldi22]!
-* Our [decompilation-to-C paper][sefm20-paper] has received the Best Paper award at [SEFM 2020][sefm20]!
+* Our [decompilation-to-C paper][sefm20-paper] received the Best Paper award at [SEFM 2020][sefm20]!

 ## Table of Contents
 1. [Verifiably correct lifting](#lift)